Skip to navigation | Skip to main content | Skip to footer

 CATE pipeline programme

-If you are considering nominating your team for an CATE award in the next three years, please consider applying to join us for our Pipeline Programme - a series of interactive workshops exploring the award criteria and process, starting in Spring 2026.
+You will then be contacted with information about our Pipeline Programme - a series of interactive workshops exploring the award criteria and process, starting in Spring 2026.

 For further details about the CATE Scheme and institutional support available please contact Emma Sanders in the Teaching Excellence team.